-If you have suffered severe bodily injury, including a physical impairment and/or disfigurement, due to a dog bite, then you are entitled to be fully compensated.
+If you have suffered severe bodily injury, including a physical impairment and/or disfigurement, due to a dog bite in Colorado Springs, then you are entitled to be fully compensated.
 This includes, but is not limited to, all medical bills, rehabilitation, lost wages, prescription medicine, pain and suffering, and emotional trauma.

 In order to ensure that you are properly and fully compensated, you need to consult with an experienced Colorado dog bite lawyer.
 The legal team at The Bussey Law Firm, P.C., has the experience and resources to build a strong case on your behalf and get you the compensation you deserve.

 Contact one of our knowledgeable and helpful legal representatives today at (719) 475-2555 to schedule a free consultation.

 - A Dog’s Bite Is Always Worse Than Its Bark

 - Who Is Responsible for Your Injuries After a Dog Bite?

 - Why Do Dogs Bite? - American Veterinary Medical Association